Romicha935/Romicha935/README.md

 ---

 ## ✨ About Me

-I am **Romicha Parvin**, a passionate Frontend Developer and MERN Stack learner.
-I love to create responsive, user-friendly web applications and continuously improve my skills with modern technologies.

-🎓 Diploma in Computer Technology – Rangpur Polytechnic Institute
-🌱 Currently learning **MongoDB, Express.js, React, Node.js (MERN)**
-💡 Exploring **Next.js, TypeScript, Redux, Context API**
-🌍 From Rangpur, Bangladesh

----
+Assalamualaikum and welcome!

+I am Romicha Parvin, a motivated Frontend and MERN Stack Developer with a Diploma in Computer Technology from Rangpur Polytechnic Institute and completed industrial attachment at E-learning & Earning Ltd. in Full Stack Development.
+Proficient in HTML, CSS, JavaScript, TypeScript, React, Next.js, Tailwind CSS, Firebase, Redux, Context API, Postman, Git, GitHub, MongoDB, Express, and Node.js.

+I have developed multiple projects leveraging these technologies, focusing on creating responsive, user-friendly, and efficient web applications.
+With a strong foundation in both frontend and backend development, I am enthusiastic about contributing as a Frontend or MERN Stack Developer, continuously learning new tools, and delivering high-quality solutions.

+🔧 What i use :
+Frontend: React.js, Next.js, Redux, Tailwind CSS, Bootstrap, Shadcn UI
+Backend: Node.js, Express.js, MongoDB,
+Dev Tools: Figma, Firebase, Git, VS Code
+Practices: Agile development, RESTful API design, Secure authentication, Performance optimization

+💬 What Drives Me:
+I love solving complex problems, writing clean and efficient code, and constantly learning new technologies.
+I'm always seeking ways to optimize performance, improve UX, and contribute to projects that have real impact.

 ## 🛠 Skills & Tools